 You should have completely rewritten it at least once and revised it multiple times.
 These revisions may be major.
 They may involve cutting out whole scenes or entire characters you realize are doing the same thing.
 They may involve changing up the point of view.
 They may require completely reworking the entire story.
 You have to trust this part of the process.

-When you're finally ready for editing it (which should happen only after several revisions), you should go through it with a fine tooth comb for every grammar mistake you can, and if you're not good at proofreading your own work (and I mean REALLY, REALLY good), consider hiring a copy editor.
+When you're finally ready for editing it (which should happen only after several revisions and peer review), you should go through it with a fine tooth comb for every grammar mistake you can, and if you're not good at proofreading your own work (and I mean REALLY, REALLY good), consider hiring a good copy editor after your regular editing.

 You will be assigned an editor because you are